-In 33 seasons of Survivor, there have been some amazing players.
-It is so incredibly hard to rank them as they all played different games and had to overcome a different set of circumstances to navigate their way through their seasons.
-But I have done my best to compile a list of the fifty greatest players of all time and here are a few things I took into consideration.
-Just because someone wins doesn’t make them a better player than someone who finishes in second, third or fourth, and just because someone did more to win their season than somebody else, that doesn’t even make them a better player.
-When making the list I took into account: social game, strategic game, ability to overcome tough situations, how well they did in their season, and how in-tune they were with the game.
-Based on those factors, my personal opinion on their capabilities, and the wide-range public opinion on their capabilities, these are my top 50 survivor players of all time after 33 seasons.
+In thirty-four seasons of Survivor, there have been some amazing players.
+It is so incredibly hard to rank them all as they all had to overcome a different set of circumstances and navigate through completely different games.
+But the nonetheless, The Mastermind has attempted to compile a list of the fifty greatest players of all time.
+So here are a few things I took into consideration.
+Just because someone wins doesn’t make them a better player than someone who finishes in second, third or fourth.
+Similarly, just because someone did more to win their season is ranked higher on our Winner Rankings list than another winner, that doesn’t even make them a better player.
+This list mostly considers a players’ social game, strategic game, ability to overcome tough situations, how well they did in their season, how in-tune they were with the game and their ability to hypothetically do well in any given Survivor season.
+Based on those factors, my personal opinion on their capabilities, and the wide-range public opinion on what they have to offer as well, these are The Mastermind‘s top fifty Survivor players of all time after thirty-four seasons of the show.

 Just Missed The Cut: Ken Hoang, Michele Fitzgerald, Stephanie LaGrossa